-- (a) An employee who proposes to engage in outside activity, including but not limited to one that could reasonably be concluded to create a conflict of interest or commitment, or proposes to hold a financial interest that may create a conflict of interest, shall report on a form provided by the University to the employee's supervisor the details of such proposed activity or financial interest prior toon the Potential Outside Activity, Employment, and Conflict of Interest and Commitment Disclosure form before engaging therein.
+(a) An employee who proposes to engage in outside activity, including but not limited to one that could reasonably be concluded to create a conflict of interest or commitment, or proposes to hold a financial interest that may create a conflict of interest, shall report the details of such proposed activity or financial interest on the Potential Outside Activity, Employment, and Conflict of Interest and Commitment Disclosure form before engaging therein.
 Employment at other institutions of higher learning can create a conflict of interest or commitment.

-If the employee participates in more than one outside activity or holds more than one financial interest, separate forms for the various activities and interests should be completed. - (b) The report as described in paragraph 19.4(a) shall include as applicable the following information: - (1) name of the employing or contracting entity, or name of the entity in which the financial interest is held, and nature of its business; - (2) involvement of students and other employees in the activity, employing entity, or entity in which the financial interest is held, if that involvement is known to the employee making the disclosure; - (3) nature of the activity or financial interest (e.g., description of equity interest or intellectual property), including time spent if an activity is involved (e.g., instructional hours, estimated hours per week of travel time); - (4) source and type of compensation, and in the case of legal representation or service as an expert witness, all parties to the matter must be identified; and - (5) any conditions of the activity that involve waiving or impairing the employee's or the University's right to intellectual property. - (c) A new report shall be submitted annually or when an outside activity begins, substantially changes (e.g., expansion of outside activity, new source of funding) or has not been previously reported. - (d) The reporting provisions of this Section shall not apply to activities performed wholly during a period in which the employee has no appointment with the University.
+Deleted: Conflicts

+(b) The report as described in paragraph 19.4(a) shall include as applicable the following information:

+(1) name of the employing or contracting entity, or name of the entity in which the financial interest is held, and nature of its business;

+(2) involvement of students and other employees in the activity, employing entity, or entity in which the financial interest is held, if that involvement is known to the employee making the disclosure;

+(3) nature of the activity or financial interest (e.g., description of equity interest or intellectual property), including time spent if an activity is involved (e.g., instructional hours, estimated hours per week of travel time);

+(4) source and type of compensation, and in the case of legal representation or service as an expert witness, all parties to the matter must be identified; and

+(5) any conditions of the activity that involve waiving or impairing the employee's or the University's right to intellectual property.

+(c) A new report shall be submitted annually or when an outside activity begins, substantially changes (e.g., expansion of outside activity, new source of funding) or has not been previously reported.

+(d) The reporting provisions of this Section shall not apply to activities performed wholly during a period in which the employee has no appointment with the University.
 However, the employee should still be aware of the conflict of interest considerations that may arise from such activities.